Matbo77/Inverted_Pendulum_on_a_Cart_Control_Law_Performance_Study/README.md

 ## 📌 Overview

-This project investigates the performance of various control laws for stabilizing an **inverted pendulum on a cart**, using the **linearized dynamics** of the inherently nonlinear system.
+This project investigates the performance of various control laws for stabilizing an **inverted pendulum on a cart**, using the dynamics of this nonlinear system.
 For now, the study compares:

 - **Linear State Feedback Control (SF)**